isomerpages/moe-nanchiauhigh/_our-one-stop-portals/Admission to NCHS/Sec1 Electronic Registration.md

 FURTHER Enquiries
 ----------------------------------

-You may check out our "FAQs for Parents" section on this website.
+You may check out our "FAQs for Parents" section and briefing resources [here](https://sites.google.com/moe.edu.sg/sec1admissionsfaqs/faqs-for-parents).

 For any further enquiries, you may email us at [nchs@moe.edu.sg](mailto:nchs@moe.edu.sg) (from 22 to 30 Dec 2022).
 You may use the format provided below: